Back to top

 Today over 1,500 employees from around the world remain inspired by the spirit of innovation the company’s pioneers exhibited.
 Our teams listen to our customers’ ideas and put them in motion in ways they may have not even dreamed possible.

-As the company works diligently toward solving the biggest motion challenges of the future, it prepares to do so under the Fortive umbrella, a 2016 venture born from Danaher.
+As the company works diligently toward solving the biggest motion challenges of the future, it prepares to do so under the Altra umbrella.
 The move places Kollmorgen among a distinguished group of brands, respected as established leaders in the markets they serve.
-Backed by Fortive, Kollmorgen will now be uniquely positioned to anticipate, create, implement and accelerate solutions that meet their customers’ most critical needs.
+Backed by Altra, Kollmorgen will now be uniquely positioned to anticipate, create, implement and accelerate solutions that meet their customers’ most critical needs.